violet1210/coding_basic/git/git_cheat_sheet.md

 `git checkout -b <branchname>` Create a new branch and swtich to it
 `git branch -d <branchname>` Delete branch
 `git push origin -d <branchname>` Delete remote branch
 `git merge --ff-only <branchname>`  Merge given branch into the current branch

+## resolve conflict/merge changes
+`git rebase --onto <new-parent-commit> <old-parent-commit>` Switch from current parent commit to a new commnit